vllm-project/vllm/docs/source/models/adding_model.rst

 6. Out-of-Tree Model Integration
 --------------------------------------------

 We also provide a way to integrate a model without modifying the vLLM codebase.
-Step 2, 3, 4 are still required, but you can skip step 1 and 5.
+Step 2, 3, 4 are still required, but you can skip step 1 and 5, and then write a plugin to register your model.
+For more information, see :ref:`plugin_system`.

-Just add the following lines in your code:
+The code to register the model is:

 .. code-block:: python